SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 and so you don't use the ``!`` suffix to access its value.
 In this example, ``actualNumber`` is simply used to print the result of the conversion.

-If you don't need to refer to
-the original constant or variable after unwrapping it, you can use the same name for the new constant or variable:
+If you don't need to refer to the original, optional constant or variable after accessing the value it contains, you can use the same name for the new constant or variable:

 .. testcode:: optionals